Police Investigate Death of Youth at Gurugram School

-Police are investigating the suspicious death of a 20-year-old youth found at a Gurugram school, with a forensic team collecting evidence to determine the cause.
+Police are investigating the death of a 20-year-old youth found at a Gurugram school, with a possible head injury and forensic evidence being examined to uncover the circumstances.

 Key Points

-- A 20-year-old youth was found dead at a government school in Gurugram.
+- A 20-year-old youth was discovered dead at a government school in Gurugram, prompting a police investigation.

-- Police suspect the youth was killed by a blow to the head with a heavy object.
+- The deceased, identified as Ravi, may have died from a blow to the head with a heavy object.

-- An investigation is underway, including forensic analysis and CCTV footage review.
+- Police found an empty liquor bottle and snack packets at the scene, suggesting possible circumstances surrounding the death.

-- Authorities are working to contact the deceased's family and determine the circumstances of his death.
+- Authorities are reviewing CCTV footage and conducting forensic analysis to determine the cause of death and identify any potential suspects in the Gurugram school death.

 A 20-year-old youth was found dead at a government school in Heli Mandi under the Pataudi area here on Friday, police said.

-The deceased, Ravi -- a resident of Lalitpur, Uttar Pradesh -- was allegedly killed by a blow to the head with a heavy object, they said.
+The deceased, Ravi -- a native of Lalitpur, Uttar Pradesh -- was allegedly killed by a blow to the head with a heavy object, they said.

+Police also found an empty liquor bottle and snack packets at the scene.

 The police were called by the school staff, who discovered the body in the morning.
 A forensic team has been called to the scene to collect evidence, they added.